nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

+### Editing a person

+1. Editing a person while all persons are being shown

+   1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+   2. Test case: `edit 1 n/Bob`
+      Expected: First contact is edited from the visible list.
+List is updated to show edited contact with new name.

+   3. Test case: `edit 1 p/98765432`
+      Expected: First contact is edited from the visible list.
+List is updated to show edited contact with new phone number.

+   4. Test case: `edit 1 n/Tom p/92223333`
+   Expected: First contact is edited from the visible list.
+List is updated to show edited contact with new name and phone number.

+   5. Test case: `edit 1 g/`
+      Expected: First contact is edited from the visible list.
+List is updated to show edited contact with no groups.

+   6. Test case: `edit 1 g/CS103`
+      Expected: First contact is edited from the visible list.
+List is updated to show edited contact with new group.

+   7. Test case: `edit ``m/ g/CS2101`
+      Expected: First contact is edited from the visible list.
+List is updated to show edited contact with new group and existing group.

+   8. Test case: `edit 1 t/`
+      Expected: First contact is edited from the visible list.
+List is updated to show edited contact with no tags.

+   9. Test case: `edit 1 t/Borrowed my pen`
+      Expected: First contact is edited from the visible list.
+List is updated to show edited contact with new tag.

+   10. Test case: `edit 1 m/ t/Saw at school today`
+      Expected: First contact is edited from the visible list.
+List is updated to show edited contact with new tag and existing tag.

+   11. Test case: `edit 1 g/Somegroup`
+      Expected: No contact is edited.
+Error details shown in the status message.
+The group(s) provided does not exist

+   12. Test case: `edit 0 n/Bob`
+      Expected: No contact is edited.
+Error details shown in the status message.

+   13. Test case : `edit 1`
+      Expected: No contact is edited.
+Error details shown in the status message.
+At least one field to edit must be provided.

 ### Deleting a person

 1. Deleting a person while all persons are being shown